Jurickson Profar Player Props: Rockies vs. Giants

-The Colorado Rockies, including Jurickson Profar and his .459 slugging percentage over his past 10 games, battle starter Ryan Walker and the San Francisco Giants at Oracle Park, Saturday at 4:05 PM ET.
+Jurickson Profar and his .400 on-base percentage over his past 10 games (73 points higher than his season-long percentage), will be in action for the Colorado Rockies versus the San Francisco Giants and Logan Webb on July 9 at 4:05 PM ET.

-He racked up two hits (going 2-for-4 with an RBI) in his most recent appearance against the Astros.
+In his previous game he had a one-hit showing (1-for-5) against the Giants.

 Jurickson Profar Game Info & Props vs. the Giants